 11.6 it is not permitted to connect active network devices such as network switches, hubs, wireless access points and routers to the College network.
 All IP addresses will be allocated and administered only by ICT;

-11.7 he/she may not grant access to College computing services to non-College staff or students except where expressly permitted to do so in writing.
+11.7 they may not grant access to College computing services to non-College staff or students except where expressly permitted to do so in writing.

 11.8 when using College IT resources the user must comply with the College’s Information Security Policy including this Acceptable Use Policy, JANET Acceptable Use Policy, and all relevant statutory and other provisions, regulations, rules and codes of practice.
 Specifically, but not exclusively, the user must:

 11.8.1 not disclose to others their College password and must understand and abide by “Code of Practice 4: Passwords”;

 11.8.2 not access or attempt to access IT resources at College or elsewhere for which permission has not been granted or facilitate such unauthorised access by others;